 Applying cached events in transactional mode to endpoints that do not enforce constraints (such as Vertica and IBM Netezza), may result in duplicate records on the target.
 This is because such endpoints do not return duplicate errors.

 Batch optimized apply: Select this to commit the changes in batches.
 In this case, a pre-processing action occurs to group the transactions into batches in the most efficient way.
 This may affect transactional integrity.
-Therefore, you must select one of the following to determine how the system will handle referential integrity issues:Note:
+Therefore, you must select one of the following to determine how the system will handle referential integrity issues:Information note

 In the event of a recoverable error during the Batch Optimized Apply process, multiple attrep_changes tables may be created in the target database (each with a unique name).
 These tables will need to be deleted manually as the automatic cleanup process will not delete them.

 These options are not displayed in bidirectional tasks since such tasks always use the "Preserve transactional integrity" option.

 The following target endpoints do not support applying binary data types in Batch Optimized Apply mode:

 ODBC, SAP Sybase IQ, SAP Sybase ASE, Vertica, IBM Netezza, Teradata, and Amazon Redshift.

 When LOB columns are included in the replication, Batch optimized apply can only be used with the Limit LOB size to option.
 For more information about including LOB columns in the replication, see Metadata.

 Using Batch Optimized Apply to apply changes to tables with foreign keys is not supported.

 The following options are available when Batch optimized apply is selected as the Change Processing Mode: